sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/11_Flight_Photogrammetry.md

 ## Emergency Maneuvers
 These occurrences are rare, but can still happen and should be taken into consideration before flying.
 Below is a chart with potential emergencies and resolutions:
+To interupt normal pre-planned flight patterns in DJI products, change the flight mode on the remote controller.

 | Emergency| Resolution|
 | -------- | -------- |